Fonta1n3/FullyNoded/Docs/QandA.md

 Then you create your qr codes on the airgapped laptop, and scan signed txs with the phone<br/>
 Build your unsigned transactions on your phone, and send them to airgapped laptop via QR code scanning.

-#### Question : In true airgapped situation: no need for a Coldcard?
-Just create signed TXs on the airgapped laptop?

-Some people would argue that its more secure to create keys on the `coldcard`.
-Also getting software onto the airgapped laptop without compromising the security of it, is another factor.

-Max: I wouldn’t be so worried about an air gapped laptop.
-As it’d only be handling transactions that had been signed.

 ## Export

 #### Question : Why doesn't broadcast work via my Node?